iamvery/testing-workshop/doc/WORKSHOP.md

 Write the acceptance test for this new feature.
 Model it after existing tests.
 Consider the structure of this new test:

 - Given: What state much the app have before the user interacts with it?
+(Arrange)
 - When: What interaction does the user perform?
+(Act)
 - Then: What observation(s) must be true for the feature to be complete?
+(Assert)

 Add your acceptance test to `spec/acceptance/links_spec.rb`.
+Once you've written the test, run it and listen to the results.
+What will your next move be?

 ---

 Nice work!
-You _did_ write it yourself didn't you..?
+You _did_ write it yourself didn't you..? 😉

 Fundamentally, this feature is about _viewing_ links, so it probably fits best into the "viewing links" context: